Exchange Students/J-1 Visa Overview

 How to Register for Classes

-Prior to arrival, you will be able to register for classes using the application form.
-Some classes have course requirements and you may have to request permission to get into those classes.
-If you are not able to get into certain classes that you want, you will be assisted upon arrival to Wheaton.
+Open registration will not be available until March for the fall term and November for the spring term.
+Prior to arrival, you will be able to see what courses are available and connect with a Student Success Advisor to register for classes.
+Some classes have course requirements and you may need permission to get into those classes.
+The college will work with the professor to help you.
+You may not be able to get all the classes that you want but you will be assisted upon arrival to Wheaton if there is still space.

-Students can view courses and schedules using the Course Catalog and College Catalog on Banner.
+Students can view courses and schedules using the Course Catalog.

 How to pay your bill

 Please go to the Billing and Payment Policy Information page for how to pay your bill.
-Please make sure you take care of your bill during the appropriate time so you are not assessed a late fee.
+Make sure you take care of your bill during the appropriate time so you are not assessed a late fee.

 Housing and Dining